-Formicidae (ants), Empoasca spp., Coleoptera (beetles), Chrysoperla sp. (green lacewings), E. variabilis (Variegated leafhopper), Osbornellus sp., Psocoptera (book lice), Trichoptera (caddisflies), aphids and Miridae.
-From this group, only E. elegantula, Empoasca spp., E. variabilis, Osbornellus sp., aphids and the Miridae are likely to feed directly on wild grape tissue and only E. elegantula and E. variabilis are known to successfully reproduce on it.
+Reconciling the findings from this plant and insect survey, we summarized the insect community found on wild grapes in our survey (Table 1).
+Diptera (flies) and western grape leafhopper make up >50% of the insects found on wild grape and >90% of organisms are represented when we include the parasitic Apocrita (parasitoid wasps), spiders, Formicidae (ants), Empoasca spp., Coleoptera (beetles), Chrysoperla sp. (green lacewings), E. variabilis (Variegated leafhopper), Osbornellus sp., Psocoptera (book lice), Trichoptera (caddisflies), aphids and Miridae.
+From this group, only leafhoppers, aphids and the Miridae are likely to feed directly on wild grape tissue and only E. elegantula and E. variabilis are known to successfully reproduce on it.

 Evaluating insect community overlap between wild and wine grape could help identify novel insect vectors of GRBaV.
-Organisms that were found on both wild and wine grape include aphids, Berytidae, Chrysoperla sp., Coleoptera, Deltocephalus fuscinervosus, Diptera, Empoasca spp., E. elegantula, E. variabilis, Formicidae, Galerucinae, parasitic Aprocrita, Lepidoptera, Lygaeidae, Spissistilus festinus (three-cornered alfalfa hopper), Miridae, Orius sp., Psocoptera, Psyllidae, Scaphytopius spp., spiders, Thysanoptera, Trichoptera and a small number of unknown Ciccadellids.
-Of these organisms that co-occur on both wild and wine grape, Deltocephalus fuscinervosus, Empoasca spp., E. elegantula, E. variabilis, Lygaeidae, Miridae, Psyllidae, Scaphytopius spp., Spissistilus festinus, Thysanoptera, and the unknown Ciccadellids will likely feed directly on grape plant tissue and only E. elegantula and E. variabilis are known to reproduce on these species.
+Organisms found on both wild and wine grape include aphids, Berytidae, Chrysoperla sp., Coleoptera, Deltocephalus fuscinervosus, Diptera, Empoasca spp., E. elegantula, E. variabilis, Formicidae, Galerucinae, parasitic Apocrita, Lepidoptera, Lygaeidae, Spissistilus festinus (TCAH), Miridae, Orius sp., Psocoptera, Psyllidae, Scaphytopius spp., spiders, Thysanoptera, Trichoptera and a small number of unknown Ciccadellids.
+Of these organisms that co-occur on both wild and wine grape, Deltocephalus fuscinervosus, Empoasca spp., E. elegantula, E. variabilis, Lygaeidae, Miridae, Psyllidae, Scaphytopius spp., Spissistilus festinus (TCAH), Thysanoptera, and the unknown Ciccadellids will likely feed directly on grape plant tissue and only E. elegantula and E. variabilis are known to reproduce on these plants.
 The most commonly encountered organism on cultivated wine grape was E. elegantula (35%), followed by E. variabilis (11%), Thysanoptera (5%), aphids (2%) and Lygaeidae (1%).
 All other organisms represented <1% of the community found on wine grapes.
-From this group of likely feeders that occur on both wild and wine grape, we have conducted GRBaV transmission experiments with E. elegantula and E. variabilis, which represent some of the commonly encountered organisms on both wild and wine grape.
+From this group of likely feeders, we have conducted GRBaV transmission experiments with E. elegantula and E. variabilis, which represent two of the most commonly encountered organisms on both wild and wine grape.
 Results from these trials have not indicated any ability of these insects to transmit the virus.
+That said, both TCAH and Scaphytopius spp. tested positive for GRBaV and are found on both wild and cultivated grapes, albeit in very low densities.
+Studies have now demonstrated TCAH ability to vector GRBaV between grape vines, and the additional data now presented in this report indicates that it would be worthwhile to evaluate Scaphytopius spp. as a vector, along with the other novel candidate vectors Colladonus coquillet and Acinopterus angustatus.